Client-Engineering-Indonesia/cognos-analytics-AI-agent/01-Understand AI Assistant in Cognos Analytics/README.md

 # Understand AI Assistant in Cognos Analytics

-In this lab, you will learn how embedded AI Assistant in Cognos Analytics is helping you to do: 1) Create Data Module
+In this lab, you will learn how embedded AI Assistant in Cognos Analytics is helping you to do: 1) Create Data Module; and 2) Use Basic Feature of Assistant

 ## Create Data Module